 Manage projects, project resources, and project access.
-You can group your HERE platform resources, including catalogs, schemas, and pipelines, in a project to enable access control for different stages of production.
+You can group your HERE platform resources, including catalogs, schemas, and pipelines, in a project to enable access control, eg for different stages of production, and cost tracking.

 Work with HERE Location Services running on the HERE platform.
 You can look up location services and view the details of a specific service, including its base URL and detailed description.